↑

 I’ve been extremely impressed with the amount of detail that can be accomplished with the Glowforge.
 I’m always more nervous to do anything super intricate with my Cricut – though it certainly can be done.

 When it comes to wood projects, the Glowforge wins, hands down!
-I’ve been able to successfully cut with my Cricut, but the results are so much more professional than with the Cricut.
+I’ve been able to cut with my Cricut successfully, but the results are so much more professional than with the Cricut.

 User Friendly

-I actually think the Glowforge is the most user-friendly of the two machines, which might come as a surprise because it’s SO big – and sometimes that makes things seem more difficult to use.
-However, I feel like it’s easier to make projects with Glowforge and to get started with it.
+I think the Glowforge is the most user-friendly of the two machines, which might come as a surprise because it’s SO big – and sometimes that makes things seem more difficult to use.
+However, I feel like it’s easier to get started on projects with Glowforge.
 I felt a little more overwhelmed before I used it, but the ease of use was quite simple once we got the machine set up.

-With my Cricut, in the beginning, I felt like there were so many moving parts and things to check off when I was having to deal with before actually making a design, and then I’d have to put it all together afterward.
-With Glowforge – at least with the projects I’ve made – there isn’t as much after work.
+In the beginning, with my Cricut, I felt like there were so many moving parts and things to check off when I was having to deal with before actually making a design, and then I’d have to put it all together afterward.
+With Glowforge—at least with the projects I’ve made—there isn’t as much after-work.
 I mean, you have to remove the masking and sometimes paint or glue or stain.
 But I’ve found my projects seem more ready-to-go.

 Design Programs